chroma-core/chroma/docs/CIP_Chroma_Improvment_Proposals.md

 ## Who should initiate the CIP?

-Anyone can initiate a CIP but you shouldn't do it unless you have an intention of getting the work done to implement itß.
+Anyone can initiate a CIP - we welcome ideas about how to improve Chroma, the core Chroma team will review, provide feedback, and come to a decision on if the proposal makes sense for the long term direction of Chroma.